dynport/urknall/content/docs/binary.md

 	  pkg.AddCommands("hello", &commands.Shell("echo hello world"))
 	}

-There are two problem with the approach.
-If we changed a template or even worse a command everyone updating urknall would have his caches broken as the underlying commands changed.
-This is not acceptable as the changes might break stuff pretty bad (like urknall trying to reinstall your production database).
+With this approach one major problems arises: Changes to templates or (even worse) commands inside the library would break caches of users after updates.
-And users can't change the implementations easily, i.e. they have to move the code manually to their own project.
+As commands must not be idempotent this could have fatal consequences and is not acceptable.
+As it is not easily possible to fix go library versions when using them, this could result in different team members using different versions of a template or command.
+This is like asking for disaster.

-This put a lot of burden on the implementations delivered with urknall, as implementation couldn't be changed easily.
-Therefore these artefacts had to be delivered another way.
+Another issue is that the provided templates are outside the scope of users, i.e. they can change the templates directly, but have to move the according code to their project manually.
+As urknall should not deliver the solutions to all problems, but at most some initial help, another approach was required, that allowed users to directly integrate those artefacts into their code base.

 ### Integrated With A Binary

-In a second iteration we added an urknall binary that had the artefacts as static assets.
+In a second iteration an urknall binary was added that had the artefacts as static assets shipped with it.
 Users would add these assets to their project as needed.
-This had the additional benefit that modification was easy, as the code was already there.
-Even updating with later versions was easily possible, i.e. after an update of the urknall binary new versions could easily be deployed and verified against the project's version deployed previously.
+Even updating with later versions was easily possible, under the assumption the project uses version control, which could be taken for granted for anything serious.
+After an update of the urknall binary new versions of templates could easily be added and changes could be verified against the project's version using the version control system.

 The downside with this approach is that the binary gets bigger as the number of assets increases and users must update the urknall binary (and library) to